-Grade Level: 10 Length: Y Pre-requisite: B+ or higher in Hon.
-Physical Science or teacher placement
+Grade Level: 10 Length: Y Prerequisite: B+ or higher in Hon.

+Physical Science

-Credit: 1 Periods Per Week: 7
+Credit: 1 Periods Per Week: 5

-Weight: .5 Туре: R Other: None
+Weight: .5 Type: R Other: None

 Honors Biology is a year-long course that delves into the many facets of "life."
 Students will investigate topics focusing on cell biology, genetics, and biotechnology, along with ecology, evolution and ending with an in-depth study of the biological kingdoms.
 Critical thinking skills such as synthesis, analysis and reasoning are all emphasized throughout the year.
 Students participate in bi-weekly lab investigations where learning is put into action.
 Placement for this course is determined on student performance and teacher recommendation.